Analysis of time-stepping methods for the monodomain model: Accuracy of the numerical methods

 We now study the convergence of the different time-stepping methods for a given spatial mesh.
 We split the error in space and time given that their order may not be the same and study the error in time only.
 We have

 where $u$ is the exact solution for the transmembrane potential, $u_h$ is the solution of the semi-discretized problem in space and $u_{h,\Delta t}$ is the solution of the fully discretized problem.
 Since we want to study the convergence of the time-stepping methods, we will only consider the error between the solutions of the semi-discretized and fully discretized problems.
-We test convergence with respect to the following errors:
+A consequence of considering only the error in time is that relative error levels requested in our test cases will be smaller (sometimes much smaller) than relative error levels in space and time usually found in the cardiac electrophysiology literature.